Sakura-sophie/FPGA-quantum-decoder/README.md

 - **Rearrangement strategy**
 [This is the part you should fill in with your actual algorithm — row-by-row, column compaction, etc. — since "the logic used to decide which atoms move where" is specific to your implementation.
 Happy to help draft this once you tell me which approach you used.]
+ X_addr is 8 bit, need to pack with 0 to make 14 bit.
+Add 6 0 which scale everything by a factor of 64.
+Produces a larger jump between instructions improving clarity.

 - **DAC output**
 Feeds the computed move sequence into the AOD drive waveform, using the AD9767's interleaved mode (rather than dual-port mode) to output the signal needed to steer the tweezers.[DAC methods - Go to interleaved mode, not dual port](https://www.analog.com/media/en/technical-documentation/data-sheets/AD9763_9765_9767.pdf) or access data sheet via [ANALOG DEVICES AD9767](https://www.analog.com/en/products/AD9767.html)